 Effective content SEO strategies will improve your search engine ranking, bring in more revenue, and help you become an authority in your field.

 According to a study by SmallBizGenius, over 90% of businesses use content marketing strategies.
 And 72% of marketers reported improved engagement with content marketing.

 Optimizing content also helps your content rank higher on Google's search results.
 Google's ranking algorithms determine which pages are the most valuable and relevant.

 According to WordSream, the first page of Google's search results attracts 71% to 92% of web traffic.

 These statistics show how crucial it is to reach page one of Google's search results.
 And effective website optimization and content marketing will get you there.

 Optimize your content and drive more traffic to your website with these ten SEO content strategy tips:

-Keywords make your content discoverable in search results and help your content outrank the competition.
+Keywords optimization makes your content discoverable in search results and helps your content outrank the competition.
 Target specific keywords and phrases your audience is searching for in Google.

 How to choose the right keyword?
 Below are a few factors to consider:

 Get started with keyword research using these paid and free keyword research tools: